wolfSSL/wolfssl/wolfcrypt/src/port/atmel/README.md

 The reference ATECC508A PK callback functions are located in the `wolfcrypt/src/port/atmel/atmel.c` file.

-Adding a custom contex to the callbacks:
+Adding a custom context to the callbacks:

 ```
 /* Setup PK Callbacks context */